bioinfoUQAM/tgowler/README.md

-# TGROWLeR
+# TGOWLeR
-TGROWLeR system abstracts general patterns from workflow sequences previously extracted from texts.
+TGOWLeR system abstracts general patterns from workflow sequences previously extracted from texts.
 It comprises two modules –a workflow extractor and a pattern miner– both relying on a specific domain ontology.

 ## Prerequisites